sravimohan/angular-testing-patterns/README.md

       - May miss issues that only appear in a full application context
       - Requires extensive mocking, especially for Angular services and dependencies
   - **End-to-End Testing (`ng e2e`)**
+    - Note here that e2e in this context is specifically about `ng e2e` and not the wider meaning of end-to-end testing.
+The main difference is the application is rendered to a browser as a user would use it.
+We will run these tests as part of CI.
+We will only mock the external dependencies like authentication and API calls.
     - Pros:
       - Tests the entire application flow
       - Catches integration issues